Best Whole House Water Filter Melbourne 2026: What to Look For

 Housing Material: Stainless Steel vs Plastic

 This is the first thing to check and the easiest way to separate a quality system from a budget one.
-The housing is the outer shell that holds the filter cartridges and connects to your plumbing.
-It lives outdoors or in a semi-exposed location, year-round, under constant mains water pressure.
+The housing holds the cartridges and connects to your plumbing, often outdoors, year-round, under constant mains pressure.

 Feature